metio/terraform-provider-k8s/docs/data-sources/gateway_nginx_org_nginx_proxy_v1alpha1_manifest.md

 Required:

-- `key` (String) Key is the key for a span attribute.Format: must have all ''' escaped and must not contain any '$' or end with an unescaped ''
+- `key` (String) Key is the key for a span attribute.
+Format: must have all ''' escaped and must not contain any '$' or end with an unescaped ''
-- `value` (String) Value is the value for a span attribute.Format: must have all ''' escaped and must not contain any '$' or end with an unescaped ''
+- `value` (String) Value is the value for a span attribute.
+Format: must have all ''' escaped and must not contain any '$' or end with an unescaped ''